 One of the first requirements for securing a mortgage is to have a homeowners insurance policy in place.
 Finding the best policy for your property isn’t unlike shopping for any other type of insurance.
 You’ll want to be proactive with your research and your home repairs and modifications.
 There are a lot of steps you can take to help reduce the cost of a homeowners insurance policy.

 The age of your house’s roof can have a major impact on the price of homeowners insurance.
 According to Steve’s Roofing, many types of roofs are built to last between 20 and 25 years.
+Certain other roofing materials may even last up to 50 years before breaking down.
 However, many insurance carriers consider 15 years to be the cutoff with regard to charging more.
 The type of roof also is a factor.
 For instance, a flat roof is considered a greater risk, so it’s more expensive to cover.

 The potential damage from fire is a major concern for homeowners and insurance carriers.
 Taking steps to reduce fire hazards can go a long way toward lowering your premiums.
 According to Do Hard Money, some of these hazards include malfunctioning fume hoods, dangerously situated space heaters, and faulty electronics.
 Is your home’s wiring up to code?
 Getting those upgrades from a certified electrician is something that should be shared with your insurance carrier.